Service Depot: Bypassing the SafeDisc block

 6. When the list of pending updates appears, choose Important Updates.

 7. Right-click on the KB3086255 update and click “Hide This Update”.
+This will prevent the update from being automatically reinstalled.

 8. Exit the Control Panel.